cartrawler/cartrawler.github.io/docs/android/standalone/reservationRetrieval.md

    val resId: String,
    // resuid, use this along with the resId to retrieve the booking later val resuid: String,
-   //The date & time of pickup
+   //The date & time of pick-up
    val pickUpDateTime: GregorianCalendar,
-   //The date & time of pickup
+   //The date & time of pick-up
    val returnDateTime: GregorianCalendar,
-   //Location details of pickup
+   //Location details of pick-up
    val pickupLocation: LocationDetails,
-   //Location details of pickup
+   //Location details of pick-up
    val returnLocation: LocationDetails,
    // Insurance, null if none attached val insurance: Insurance,